paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 [![Generating Documentation Sites with GitHub and Docsify - Alysson Alvaran](youtube.png)](https://www.youtube.com/watch?v=TV88lp7egMw)
 _Video 1.
 Generating Documentation Sites with GitHub and Docsify - Alysson Alvaran_

-⛔️ Offline Access
+💻 Running Docsify Locally
 ---
-You can run this site offline by using [Docsify](https://docsify.js.org/#/).
+You can run this site locally by using [Docsify](https://docsify.js.org/#/).
 Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve docs`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.

 📚 Learn More about Docsify
 ---